 Sometimes, based on performance in high school and college where they didn’t have to study hard, applicants truly believe they are prepared for the LSAT or GRE until they get the actual test in front of them.
 If, after taking the test you realized you needed to prepare differently or tackle the test in another way, taking the LSAT or GRE twice may make sense in your situation.

-What Happens If You Retake the LSAT?
+What Happens If You Retake?

 Should You Include An Addendum?